Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 * Questions about the planning process, plan templates, or testing process should contact the EPR team (OITITOPSSPECOECCDRCOOPAllStaff@va.gov).
 * The System Owner or delegate uploads the DRP into RiskVision.
-* The DRP must meet the following standards: o  NIST Special Publication 800-34 Rev. 1 - Contingency Planning Guide for Federal Information Systems o  Office of Information Security, Authorization Requirements Guide Standard Operating Procedures
+* The DRP must meet the following standards:
+    * NIST Special Publication 800-34 Rev. 1 - Contingency Planning Guide for Federal Information Systems
+    * Office of Information Security, Authorization Requirements Guide Standard Operating Procedures

-Continuous Monitoring Requirement: The DRP must be tested and updated on an annual basis or when a significant change in the system or a major change in the data occurs.
+ __*Continous Monitoring Requirement*__: The DRP must be tested and updated on an annual basis or when a significant change in the system or a major change in the data occurs.

-### 4.2.9 Privacy Impact Assessment (PIA)
+### 4.2.9 SD9: Privacy Impact Assessment (PIA)
 PIA guidance is provided below:

 * A complete PIA must have: